kanimozhi9992/DataCleaningProject/README.md

-# Data Cleaning & Machine Learning Project
+# Data Cleaning, EDA & Machine Learning Project

 ## 📌 Project Overview
-This project focuses on data cleaning, visualization, and predictive modeling using machine learning on a student performance dataset.
+This project focuses on data cleaning, exploratory data analysis (EDA), visualization, and predictive modeling using machine learning on a student performance dataset.

 ## 🔧 Technologies Used
 - Python